BIDS/repro-case-studies/case-studies/arokem.md

 tissue type segmentation.
 These steps were performed once, at the beginning of the study.
-The code that performs these steps is part of the lab code distribution, [`vistasoft`](https://github.com/vistalab/vistasoft), freely available through Github.
+The code that performs these steps is part of the lab code distribution, [`vistasoft`](https://github.com/vistalab/vistasoft), freely available through GitHub.
 Preprocessing also relied on freely available software from other labs.

 These preprocessed data are publicly available through the Stanford Libraries